GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 Then you can flip the board to solder in the sockets from the top.
-Flip it again and insert the pins in the sockets.
+Flip it again and insert the pins into the sockets.

 > **Note**
-> Use a plier to insert them.
+> Use tweezers to insert them.
 Don't use too much force, you will feel them snap in.
-After that you can carefully apply some pressure , using a flat object, to make sure they're fully seated.
+After that you can carefully apply some pressure, using a flat object, to make sure they're fully seated.

 ![MCU pins](/docs/images/buildguide/MCU_pins.jpg)